 The newest friendly face in the Friends office is our new executive direct.
 She began volunteering with Friends in September 2013 at the Information Desk and in the Tortoise Habitat.
 Kristi was the Grant Committee Lead for Friends before being hired as the Executive Director in August.
 Kristi holds a Masters Degree in natural resource management and worked in California and Oregon as a land use planner.

-Chuck, past Friends President, chairs the Red Rock Ambassador Program and the Cultural Resources Committee.
+Chuck, past Friends President, chairs the Cultural Resources Committee.
 He also is a volunteer for the Natural Resources Committee and the Tortoise Habitat Team.
-Cultural Resources members monitor and conduct site assessments of historic and prehistoric sites in Red Rock Canyon and the ambassadors provide visitor contact information outside of the Visitor Center.
+Cultural Resources members monitor and conduct site assessments of historic and prehistoric sites in Red Rock Canyon.

 In addition to her board position as Friends Treasurer, Pat is the “face” of Friends as chair of the committees that let the public know about the work being done by Friends.
 She oversees the magazine as well as designs the annual Visions of Red Rock calendar.
 Pat also assists with the Annual Photo Contest, the quarterly meetings and Volunteer Awards and Volunteer Appreciation Awards Program.

 Shari and her husband Jeff moved to LasVegas in 2014 from south central Penn-sylvania where they had a small farm.
 They fell in love with Red Rock Canyon on visits to the area even before they moved here after Shari retired from Mars Chocolate.
 New to the Friends Board, Shari also volunteers for the Southern Nevada Milkweed Project as well as the Ronald McDonald House.